 - Ease of navigation.
 This quality dictates how many pages your visitors may wish to visit.
-This doesn’t just affect the crucial SEO metric of pages per session, but it also incites engagement which nurtures your leads.
+This doesn’t just affect the crucial SEO metric of pages per session but also incites engagement that nurtures your leads.
 Such elements as drop-down menus for mobile sites, HTML sitemaps, and search bars with keyboard focus can enhance navigation.

 - Breadcrumbs.
-Breadcrumbs offer additional ease of navigation by letting visitors know exactly where they are within a site.
-Depending on your site and audiences, you may typically consider either hierarchy-based or history-based breadcrumbs.
+Breadcrumbs offer additional ease of navigation by letting visitors know exactly where they are within sight.
+Depending on your site and audiences, you may typically consider hierarchy- or history-based breadcrumbs.

 - Hierarchy.
 Finally, a logical content hierarchy reflected by your breadcrumbs will help refine the customer journey across your funnel.
-Adobe identifies top-down and bottom-up as the two prominent architecture approaches for designers.
+Adobe identifies top-down and bottom-up as the two prominent architectural approaches for designers.

 Then, we may discuss individual page layouts in similar terms.
 While abundant elements make up effective layouts, consider examining the following fundamentals:

 - White space.
-Perhaps the most common suggestion in terms of layout, white space allows for easier reading.
+Perhaps the most common suggestion regarding layout, white space allows for easier reading.
 It helps strain the eyes less and prevents informational overloads and decision fatigue.

 - Image distribution.
-While image quality and quantity both factor into lead generation effectiveness, image distribution also plays a strategic role.
-Consider image distribution as a means of dividing large, unformatted blocks of text into more readable sections.
+While image quality and quantity influence lead generation effectiveness, image distribution also plays a strategic role.
+Consider image distribution to divide large, unformatted blocks of text into more readable sections.

 - CTA placement.
 Finally, consider CTA placement individually, depending on the page’s purpose and the surrounding visual elements.
-Using heat maps should offer excellent insights in this regard, identifying if CTAs – or their adjacent elements – need to be relocated.
+Heat maps should offer excellent insights in this regard, identifying if CTAs – or their adjacent elements – need to be relocated.

-Having touched on CTAs, these are the final arbiters of conversions by definition.
+Having touched on CTAs, these are the final arbiters of conversions.
 Design-wise, your CTAs should allure leads you’ve generated and acquired into converting.

 While CTA optimisations typically fall under the broader CRO umbrella, you may begin with the fundamentals of effective design: